 LearnDash and Tin Can Reports

-All LearnDash and Tin Can data are displayed in= three different report views: Course Report, User Report, and Tin Can Report.
+All LearnDash and Tin Can data are displayed in four different report views: Course Report, User Report, Tin Can Report and xAPI Quiz Report.
 There are also drill-down capabilities, so you can start from a view of overall course activities and then narrow in on lessons or topics that have been completed by a particular user.
 All reports are inside WordPress but you can export all table data to CSV or Excel (.xls) files.
 We support instant sorting, filtering and searching inside JavaScript data tables too.

-Storing Tin Can Data in a Local LRS
+Storing Tin Can/xAPI Data in a Local LRS

 Converting SCORM statements to Tin Can

-The plugin has been optimized for Tin Can / xAPI, but it also supports Storyline/Rise, Captivate, and iSpring modules published to SCORM 1.2 or SCORM 2004.
+The plugin has been optimized for Tin Can/xAPI, but it also supports Rise, Storyline, Captivate, H5P and iSpring modules published to SCORM 1.2 or SCORM 2004.
 SCORM statements from these modules will be converted to Tin Can statements and made available in the Tin Can Report.

 Targeted Reports for Site Administrators and Group Leaders

-The Course, User, and Tin Can reports will provide administrators and Group Leaders insights into the overall performance of their elearning program and activities of their learners*.
+The Course, User, Tin Can and xAPI Quiz reports will provide administrators and Group Leaders insights into the overall performance of their elearning program and activities of their learners*.
 Some of the metrics you’ll be able to see include:

 * Group Leaders will see consolidated data of their assigned groups.
 If a Group Leader is assigned to multiple groups, they will see all data together in the LearnDash Reports.
 (Tin Can reports can, as before, be filtered by LearnDash Group.)